-111 The spectral efficiency improvements are derived from equipment vendor simulations, internal T-Mobile analysis, and ITU requirements.
+The spectral efficiency improvements are derived from equipment vendor simulations, internal T-Mobile analysis, and ITU requirements.

 New T-Mobile will optimize the use of existing LTE spectrum resources (AWS, PCS, 600 MHz, 700 MHz, and 800 MHz spectrum bands) to provide enhanced LTE, while simultaneously freeing up extensive spectrum resources for 5G (using 600 MHz, PCS, AWS, 2.5 GHz, and millimeter wave band spectrum).
-As part of this transition, Sprint customers' 2.5 GHz LTE traffic will move to T-Mobile's AWS spectrum, which could not occur but for this transaction.
+113 As part of this transition, Sprint customers' 2.5 GHz LTE traffic will move to T-Mobile's AWS spectrum, which could not occur but for this transaction.
 This refarming frees resources to implement a pure 5G network in the 2.5 GHz band as rapidly as possible.
-As can be seen from Table 1 above, the LTE migration for the 2.5 GHz band is projected to be complete by 2022 for the combined entity, while standalone Sprint would likely still be required to reserve at least megahertz of 2.5 GHz spectrum for LTE through 2024 (and would reserve at least some 2.5 GHz spectrum for LTE for the foreseeable future).
-This means that New T-Mobile will have megahertz of 2.5 GHz spectrum dedicated nationally to 5G, as compared to the megahertz that Sprint would have on its own-an increase of 75 percent.
+As can be seen from Table 1 above, the LTE migration for the 2.5 GHz band is projected to be complete by 2022 for the combined entity, while standalone Sprint would likely still be required to reserve at least megahertz of 2.5 GHz spectrum for LTE for the foreseeable future).
+114 This means that New T-Mobile will have megahertz of 2.5 GHz spectrum dedicated nationally to 5G, as compared to the megahertz that Sprint would have on its own-an increase of 75 percent.
 In addition, by 2024, the transaction will allow all megahertz of available PCS spectrum to be dedicated nationally to 5G, whereas the standalone companies would only have megahertz of PCS available in some markets.

-At the same time, during the transition to 5G, the Sprint and T-Mobile PCS and AWS spectrum will provide a dense LTE layer in combination with the Sprint 800 MHz and 2.5 GHz and T-Mobile 600 and 700 MHz spectrum assets and allow for 5G to be deployed without degrading the LTE experience.
-New T-Mobile's LTE network will be able to maintain LTE average data rates without any network congestion and without a need for any additional costs for cell splits.
-In contrast, in transitioning to 5G, both standalone companies would have lower LTE average data rates with high levels of congestion, absent additional cell splits or other network investments.
+115 and T-Mobile 600 and 700 MHz spectrum assets and allow for 5G to be deployed without degrading the LTE experience.
+116 New T-Mobile's LTE network will be able to maintain LTE average data rates without any network congestion and without a need for any additional costs for cell splits.
+117 In contrast, in transitioning to 5G, both standalone companies would have lower LTE average data rates with high levels of congestion, absent additional cell splits or other network investments.
+118